microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-01.md

 1. Verify the application is working by creating a new owner, a new pet and a new visit
 1. Connect to the database through a `mysql` client
 1. Verify that the tables include the newly created entities (owner/pet/visit)
-1. No files should be changed for this challenge
+1. No files should be modified for this challenge

 ## Learning Resources